 Quantitative PCR Assays.
 Taqman Environmental Master Mix 2.0 (Life Technologies, Carlsbad, CA, USA) was used for assays involving DNA enteric viruses and uidA, while 4x Taqman Fast Virus 1-Step Master Mix (Life Technologies, Carlsbad, CA, USA) was used for RNA enteric viruses.
 Each 10 μl qPCR reaction contained 500 nM of each forward primer and reverse primer and 250 nM of its designated probe when targeting both DNA and RNA viruses.
 Five μl of Environmental Master Mix was in each qPCR reaction for targeting DNA viruses, while 2.5 μl of 4x Fast Virus Master Mix was in each qPCR reaction for targeting RNA viruses.
 The uidA qPCR reaction consisted of 5 μl of Environmental Master Mix, 400 nM of each primer, 100 nM of probe.
 All qPCR reactions used 2 μl of template.

 Each qPCR reaction was performed in triplicates on an ABI QuantStudio 5 PCR system (Applied Biosystems, Foster City, CA, USA).
-The DNA enteric viruses (AdV and CrAssphage) and uidA ran under the following conditions: 50.0°C for 2 minutes and 95.0°C for 10 minutes followed by 40 cycles of 95.0°C for 15 seconds and 60.0°C for 1 minute.
+The DNA enteric viruses (AdV and crAssphage) and uidA ran under the following conditions: 50.0°C for 2 minutes and 95.0°C for 10 minutes followed by 40 cycles of 95.0°C for 15 seconds and 60.0°C for 1 minute.
 The RNA enteric viruses (SaV, RoV, AstV, GI and GII NoV, PMMV) ran under the following conditions: 50.0°C for 5 minutes and 95.0°C for 20 seconds followed by 40 cycles of 95.0°C for 3 seconds and 60.0°C for 30 seconds.
 Raw qPCR output files can be found on GitHub (https://git.io/J8VJ6).

 Assessment of Gene Copy Numbers by Volume and Biomass.
 Gene copy numbers (GCNs) were expressed in terms of sample (per mL or g of sample) and biomass (per ng of DNA or RNA).
 GCNs per mL of sample were calculated as previously described by Ritalahti et al. (2006).
 When calculating GCNs per mL of sample, the final volume recovered after filtering 140 mL of wastewater sample was used in the formula.
 For the SC samples, the mass of SC collected was used in the formula, giving results in units of GCNs per g of sample.

 Collection of Metadata for Sampling Events.
 To perform Principal Component Analysis (PCA) and Spearman’s rank correlation analysis for EF samples, metadata pertinent to the sampling events was retrieved.
 Water quality parameters obtained from the NESTP were combined with their October 2019 monitoring data (City of Winnipeg, Water and Waste Department, 2019) to complete some of the missing fields.
 For each value found in neither document, data interpolation was performed by taking an average of the corresponding values for the days before and after the sampling event.
 In addition, we searched the Government of Canada’s historical weather database to obtain the mean temperature on the sampling dates and the total precipitation over three days before each sampling event (hereafter referred to as “precipitation”) (Environment and Climate Change Canada, 2021).
 The values for all parameters were transformed using log10, except for precipitation due to the presence of zero values.
-These variables were used with log10-transformed GCNs per mL sample for AdV, CrAssphage, PMMV, and uidA (targets with quantifiable qPCR readings for all replicates across all events) as input for downstream analyses (PCA and Spearman’s rank correlation analysis).
+These variables were used with log10-transformed GCNs per mL sample for AdV, crAssphage, PMMV, and uidA (targets with quantifiable qPCR readings for all replicates across all events) as input for downstream analyses (PCA and Spearman’s rank correlation analysis).